0xTas/zenbuster/README.md

 - *Both methods of enumeration require use of an appropriate wordlist or dictionary file.*
 - **Features Include:**
     1. Hostname format supports standard, IPv4, and IPv6.
-    2. Support for logging results to a file with *-O [filename]*.
+    2. Support for logging results to a file with *-o [filename]*.
     3. Specifying custom ports for nonstandard webservers with *-p <port>*.
     4. Optional file extensions in directory mode with *-x <extensions>*.
-    5. Quiet mode for less distracting output with *-Q*.
+    5. Quiet mode for less distracting output with *-q*.
-    6. Color can be disabled for less distracting output with *-nc*/*-nl*.
+    6. Color can be disabled for less distracting output with *-nc* / *-nl*.
+    7. Add to the list of http status codes to ignore (default 5xx, 404) with *-ic*.
-    7. **Tested on Python versions 3.9 and 3.10, with theoretical support for versions >= 3.6**
+    8. **Tested on Python versions 3.9 and 3.10, with theoretical support for versions >= 3.6**

 ## CAUTION/DISCLAIMER